analogdevicesinc/msdk/Documentation/user-guide/getting-started.md

 # Getting Started
 The MSDK is designed for both evaluation and end-application development.
-The typical **evaluation** cycle usually involves setting up the development environment, running demos, and exercising the peripheral driver API on an _evaluation platform_.
-The typical **development** cycle typically involves building a prototype application on an _evaluation platform_ first, then porting the application to a custom board.
+The typical **evaluation** cycle involves setting up the development environment, running demos, and exercising the peripheral driver API on an _evaluation platform_.
+The **development** cycle typically involves building a prototype application on an _evaluation platform_ first, then porting the application to a custom board.
 This section describes how to get started with the MSDK focusing on the _evaluation_ cycle.

 **First**, review the [**Key Concepts**](#key-concepts) below.
 Then proceed to the section for your preferred IDE.
 Each subsection is a self-contained quick-start that includes links to additional documentation on important topics.